Updated June 29, 2016

 Amazon S3 and Cloud Storage both support object versioning, in which distinct versions of an object with a given key are stored under a distinct version ID.
 By enabling versioning, you can mitigate the risk of accidental data loss due to an object being overwritten.

-In Cloud Storage, you can use object versioning to support
+In Cloud Storage, you can use

 DELETE operations.
 In a conditional update, the update